sm3ip/valorantMinesweeper/README.md

 - recognize which difficulty level is currently on (visual cue)
 - graphic assets for the difficulty levels (3)
 - graphic assets for victory and defeat screen
+- winstreak (find a way to differentiate difficulty)
+- show current difficulty